openscad/openscad/README.md

 development.
 Other versions may or may not work as well.

 If you're using a newer version of Ubuntu, you can install these libraries from aptitude.
-If you're using Mac, or an older Linux, there are build scripts that download and compile the libraries from source.
+If you're using Mac, or an older Linux/BSD, there are build scripts that download and compile the libraries from source.
 Follow the instructions for the platform you're compiling on below.